-Between 23rd St. and 25th St., the Meadow Walk creates a striking visual path, winding through the art galleries, warehouses, and architecturally ambitious landmarks of West Chelsea.
+Between 23rd and 25th streets, the Meadow Walk creates a striking visual path, winding through the art galleries, warehouses, and architecturally ambitious landmarks of West Chelsea.
 The Meadow Walk includes densely planted Korean feather reed grass and sun-loving perennials like catmint, fernleaf yarrow, and tickseed.

 This tall grass commands extra attention in late summer, especially when its pinkish flower heads are backlit by late afternoon light.